 The certificate program is open to currently enrolled masters and doctoral students at the Bloomberg School of Public Health, with the exception of MAS students who are not eligible to apply until they have completed their primary degree program.
-It is open to students in graduate programs at Johns Hopkins University, as well as to individuals who are not currently enrolled in the university but who have completed an undergraduate degree program and who have an interest in Public Health Advocacy.
+It is also open to students in graduate programs in other divisions within the Johns Hopkins University.

 REQUIREMENTS FOR SUCCESSFUL COMPLETION